 Victim’s son speaks out on 15th anniversary of Von Maur mass shooting

 OMAHA, Neb.
-(WOWT) - Eight people died that day at Von Maur 15 years ago, victims of a mass shooting by a single teenage gunman.
+(WOWT) - Eight people died that day at Von Maur 15 years ago, victims of a mass shooting by a single teenaged gunman.

 It’s a day of reflection for so many, from employees to victims’ families and first responders.